 It seems that the “things that are above” are in contrast to the regulations and elemental spirits of the world in 2:16-23.

-Those of us who have shared in Christ’s resurrection ought to pursue the things of God.
+Those of us who have been spiritually resurrected to new life in Christ ought to pursue the things of God.

 Set your mind on the things of God, not on earthly things.